Oscillating cosmic evolution and constraints on big bang nucleosynthesis in the extended Starobinsky model: Standard and non-standard cosmic evolution in the RDE

 Note that $y'$ is the derivative with respect to $x$, not the derivative with respect to time $t$.
 Indeed, it is easy to see that $y=-2x^2$ is the simplest solution of Eq.\,(\ref{math 2nd order}) that represents standard cosmic evolution.
 Numerically, the range of this $\Delta y'$ is chosen as follows by the sign of $\Delta y'$

-\subsubsection{Standard Cosmic Evolution Solution: $a(t) \propto t^{1/2}$}
+\subsection{Standard Cosmic Evolution Solution: $a(t) \propto t^{1/2}$}

 In standard cosmic evolution, the scale factor $a(t)$ is proportional to $t^{1/2}$.
-Consequently, cosmic expansion rate $H(\equiv x)$ is $1/2t$, $y(x)=-2x^2$, and $y^\prime (x)=-4x$.
+Consequently, cosmic expansion rate $H(\equiv x)$ is $1/(2t)$, $y(x)=-2x^2$, and $y^\prime (x)=-4x$.
 For the initial conditions to solve Eq.\,(\ref{math 2nd order}) numerically, we take $x=1$, $y=-2$ and $y^\prime = -4$ at $t=1$ second.
-The obtained numerical results are presented in Fig.\,\ref{figSM:yVSx_Hvst} with the black solid line.
-The analytical solution is shown with red dashed lines.
-The $\dot{H}(H)$ is shown in the left panel, and $H(t)$ is shown in the right panel.
-But both results are completely identical in the both panels.
-It means that the numerical integration methods we applied worked well.
+It is found that this numerical solution agrees very well with the analytic solution in the BBN-related domain of our interest.
+To check the accuracy of this numerical solution, we plot the difference $(\Delta y \equiv y_{\, \rm NS} - y_{\,\rm SM})$ between the analytic solution $(y_{\, \rm SM})$ and the numerical solution $(y_{\, \rm NS})$ based on the analytic solution in Fig.\,\ref{figSM:yVSx_Hvst}.
+We can see that the numerical solution has sufficient precision in the entire range of $x$.

-\subsubsection{Non-Standard Cosmic Evolution Solutions}
+\subsection{Non-Standard Cosmic Evolution Solutions}

 In addition to the standard cosmic evolution, various non-standard cosmic evolutions are possible in the eSM.
 We thus focus on the non-standard cosmic evolution solutions of Eq.\,(\ref{math 2nd order}), with relevance to the BBN observations discussed later.